 Two Speed Manual Transmission

-I was design lead on creating the shifter mechanism itself.
+I was responsible for creating the internal gear mechanism as well as the shift mechanism.
 I designed the inner and outer selectors to slide easily over the helical gears and cause them to mesh with the output shaft.
+I also created the shift mechanism which translates the users gear shifts to translational motion and actuates the internal gears.